Mattdev92/IT_SPA_PROJECT_1/readme.txt

  4. Carousel on main page
  5. Responsive views for mobiles, tablets and laptops
  6. Real time fetching data from json.server

-## How to start the application
+ 7. Register and login funcionality

+## Getting Started
 1. git clone
 2. npm install
 3. npm run start:dev - run the project
 4. json-server database.json

-After finishing this comments you can display webpage on your device
+After finishing this orders you can display webpage on your device

-## How it works

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-The only thing to run application is to instal node modules by typing "npm install" in console.
-Then start application by typing "npm start" in console.

 ### How did I create this project?

-What things you need to install  and how to install them

 Project was prepared based on my own vanilla js template with custom webpack configuration

-## Test
+## Plan for future dvelopment
 Unit tests in progress...

 ## Prettier and Eslint configuration